-50. The applicant proposes that crop management practices for the GMOs would be the same as for commercial canola and Indian mustard crops, except for the proposed controls to restrict spread and persistence of the GMOs (see Section 2.2).
+53. The applicant proposes that crop management practices for the GMOs would be the same as for commercial canola and Indian mustard crops, except for the proposed controls to restrict spread and persistence of the GMOs (see Section 2.2).
 Standard cultivation practices for canola and Indian mustard in eastern Australia are discussed elsewhere (GRDC, 2015, 2017).

-51. The applicant specifies that small areas/rows would be hand-planted or planted with a small plot seeder, while larger areas would be planted with commercial equipment.
+54. The applicant specifies that small areas/rows would be hand-planted or planted with a small plot seeder, while larger areas would be planted with commercial equipment.
+There may be multiple plots within a single planting area that have different planting and harvesting dates.
 Harvesting may occur by hand or with commercial equipment.
-Herbicides, pesticides and drip/pipe irrigation may be used as necessary to manage the health of the GM crop.
+Herbicides (including glufosinate), pesticides and drip/pipe irrigation may be used as necessary to manage the health of the GM crop.